Tour Length

 Ariadne van Zandbergen

-6 Questions About South Africa Day Tours
+6 Questions About South Africa Day Trips

 Are there day trips available to any South African parks or reserves?

 “Although an overnight stay is recommended, there are day trips available to many South African parks and reserves.
 You can book a full- or half-day trip to Kruger NP in an open-sided safari vehicle when staying in Hazyview or surrounds.
 Even if you have your own transport, a guided trip is highly recommended.
 Your knowledgeable guide will know the best routes and will be able to point out lots of things you might miss when self-driving.
 The open vehicle is a bonus too.
 You’ll feel closer to nature and the added height makes for better viewing.
 You’ll need to drive further for a day safari from Johannesburg; Pilanesberg and Dinokeng Game Reserves are popular options.
 You can even spend a day on safari when in Cape Town; Aquila GR is only a two-hour drive away.
 There are more options on the Garden Route.
 Addo Elephant National Park, the third-largest national park in the country, is only about 60km/37mi from Port Elizabeth.
 The KwaZulu-Natal game reserves can be visited on day trips too.
-You can book a day trip to Hluhluwe-iMfolozi Game Reserve from Durban or the popular coastal holiday town of St Lucia. ”
+You can book a day trip to Hluhluwe-iMfolozi Game Reserve from Durban or the popular coastal holiday town of St Lucia.”

 1What can I expect from a 1-day South Africa safari?